Dr. Sasho MacKenzie, Co-Founder

 In addition to golf, Sasho has worked with multiple MLB teams as a biomechanics/bat fitting consultant – including the 2020 World Series Champions L.A.
 Dodgers.

-Dr. MacKenzie is a professor of Sports Biomechanics at St. Francis Xavier University in Antigonish, Nova Scotia where he also puts his expertise into action, having won his club championship in September 2020.
+Dr. MacKenzie is a professor of Sports Biomechanics at St. Francis Xavier University in Antigonish, Nova Scotia where he also puts his expertise into action, having won back-to-back club championships in 2020 and 2021.

 Marty Jertson, Co-Founder

 Marty is a golf generalist, a PGA of America member, and in his 17th year as an engineer at PING.
-Marty was the lead designer of the G30 and G410 drivers, co-inventor of the iPING Putting App, and is a named inventor on over 125 patents.
+Marty was the lead designer of the G30 and G410 drivers, co-inventor of the iPING Putting App, Ballnamic golf ball fitting tool (www.ballfitting.com) and is a named inventor on over 125 patents.

 Marty’s passion is building solutions for golf's myriad of challenges.